Slugathor/APITest/README.txt

 HOW TO ?

 -1.
-Unzip the project archive
+Download the project from https://github.com/Slugathor/APITest

 0. Open the SERVER_RES folder